oscar-system/GAP_pkg/GAP_pkg_alnuth/README.md

 # GAP_pkg_alnuth

-This is generated wrapper package for the GAP package Alnuth 3.2.1.
+This is a generated Julia wrapper package for the GAP package Alnuth 3.2.1.

 ## Issues